-ATSB is responsible for the independent investigation of accidents and other safety occurrences involving civil aircraft in Australia, and takes part in the investigation of accidents and other occurrences involving Australian aircraft overseas.
-In accordance with Annex 13 SARPs.
+The ATSB is responsible for the independent investigation of accidents and other safety occurrences involving civil aircraft in Australia, and takes part in the investigation of accidents and other occurrences involving Australian aircraft overseas.
 The ATSB also assists its regional neighbours conduct investigations by providing investigator expertise and technical facilities upon request.
+Subject to any notified differences, the ATSB's investigations are consistent with the standards and recommended practices in ICAO Annex 13.

 ATSB does not investigate for the purpose of apportioning blame or to provide a means for determining liability.
 Investigations conducted by the ATSB inform future safety research and permit trend analysis.
-Central to the ATSB's ethos is the early identification of safety issues in the transport environment.
+Central to the ATSB's ethos is improving transport safety for the greatest public benefit through its independent investigations and influencing safety action, this includes the early identification of safety issues in the transport environment.
 All ATSB investigation reports are made available to the public and provided to ICAO where required.

+The ATSB shares safety-related information in a timely manner for the benefit of those needing awareness of relevant hazards, risks and trends or taking safety action.
 The ATSB prefers to encourage the relevant organisation(s) to initiate proactive safety action that addresses safety issues.
 Nevertheless, ATSB may use its power to make a formal safety recommendation either during or following an investigation, depending on the level of risk associated with a particular safety issue and the extent of corrective action undertaken by the relevant organisation.